nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 ### String Iterators

 JavaScript strings have slowly become more like arrays since ECMAScript 5 was released.
 For example, ECMAScript 5 formalized bracket notation for accessing characters in strings (that is, using `text[0]` to get the first character, and so on).
-But bracket notation works on code units rather than characters, so it cannot be used to access double-byte characters correctly, as this example demonstrates:
+But bracket notation works on code units rather than characters, so it cannot be used to access surrogate pair characters correctly, as this example demonstrates:

 ```js
 var message = "A 𠮷 B";